lexithomas/Lexi_Portfolio/README.md

 The analysis showed actionable insights that could serve as a cornerstone for data-driven decision-making in e-commerce settings.
 Specifically, I was able to:

-- Isolate top-performing and underperforming categories based on objective metrics.
+- Isolated top-performing and underperforming categories based on objective metrics.
-- Assess customer satisfaction metrics across a variety of product categories.
+- Assessed customer satisfaction metrics across a variety of product categories.
-- Uncover patterns and trends valuable for future marketing strategies.
+- Uncovered patterns and trends valuable for future marketing strategies.

 ## Reflection